-Participants may contribute a portion of their pre-tax or after-tax annual compensation, as defined by the Plan, limited to a maximum annual amount specified by the Internal Revenue Service, (\$17,000 in 2012 and \$16,500 in 2011 for employees under age 50 and \$22,500 in 2012 and \$22,000 in 2011 for employees age 50 and over).
+Participants may contribute a portion of their pre-tax or after-tax annual compensation, as defined by the Plan, limited to a maximum annual amount specified by the Internal Revenue Service ("IRS"), (\$17,500 in 2013 and \$17,000 in 2012 for employees under age 50 and \$23,000 in 2013 and \$22,500 in 2012 for employees age 50 and over).
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.

-Effective January 1, 2012, the Company added a nondiscretionary matching contribution to the Plan.
-The matching contributions for each participant are 50% of eligible contributions on the first 5% of compensation.
+The employer's matching contributions for each plan participant are 50% of eligible contributions on the first 5% of compensation.